vedantpople4/flutter_protego/README.md

 # flutter_Protego

 A new Flutter application.
-The Protego app was made with the virtue of providing a easy and cost efficient personal security app whic would provide you the safest locations in a locality.
+The Protego app was made with the virtue of providing a easy and cost efficient personal security app which would provide you the safest locations in a locality.

 ## Getting Started